Overall Optimization

 The goal is not to optimize the parts.
 The goal is to optimize the whole through the parts.

-The challenge is continuous.
-Dependencies shift.
-Products evolve.
-Markets change.
-Overall Optimization is not a destination but a practice—a commitment to ensure that every improvement serves the enterprise, not just the unit making the change.
+Overall Optimization is not a destination but a practice, a commitment to ensure that every improvement serves the enterprise, not just the unit making the change.